NetGesucht/NetGesuchtAI/docs/UserGuide.md

 #### Function Calling

-When enable, use the model Llama 3.2 3B, it is the only model with robust function calling support.
+When enabled, use the model Llama 3.2 3B, it is the only model with robust function calling support.

 It is not perfect, it depened on the prompt and the script name, description and arguments description.